fumieval/winery/README.md

 * __Fast encoding__: can create a bytestring or write to a handle efficiently
 * __Compact representation__: uses VLQ by default.
 Separates schemata and contents
-* __Stateless decoding__: you can decode a value without reading all the leading bytes
 * __Inspectable__: data can be read without the original instance

 ## Interface